Duke of Edinburgh Awards

 If you have any questions, please do not hesitate to contact our Bronze Award Co-ordinator, Mr Cowley: email@example.com.

 At Silver the length of time that each activity has to be undertaken increases and the expedition is extended to three days.
 The Peak District, Exmoor or New Forest are our preferred destinations for this award.
 In total the Silver Award usually takes around twelve months to complete.
 This time-frame stretches from Year 10 into Year 11.

 The Gold Award

-At Gold level the students also have to undertake a residential stay of at least four nights.
+In addition to the volunteering, physical, skill and expedition sections, the students also have to undertake a residential stay of at least four nights.
 They can do this with one individual whom they know, but all other contact must be with people they are unfamiliar with.
 In total the Gold Award usually takes around eighteen months to complete.